LostArtefacts/TRX/README.md

 - fixed Lara jumping forever when alt+tabbing out of the game
 - fixed Lara voiding if a badly placed timed door closes on her (doesn't occur in OG levels)
 - fixed bats being positioned too high
+- fixed shotgun shooting when a locked target moves out of Lara's sight
+- fixed shotgun shooting too fast when not aiming at a target

 ## Showcase